-Field Description Of Try specific D Channel Mode, fall back to B Channel Select the D channel mode in which your device tries to transfer the IP address.
-Possible values: • LLC (default value): The IP address is transferred in the "LLC information elements" of the D channel.
-SUBADDR: The IP address is transferred in the subaddress "in- formation elements" of the D channel. • LLC and SUBADDR : The IP address is transferred in both the "LLC" and "subaddress information elements".
+Field Description mode set in the Mode field.
+If this does not succeed, the IP address is transferred in the B channel.
+(This incurs costs.) • Use only B Channel Mode: Your device transfers the IP address in the B channel.
+This incurs costs.
+D Channel Mode Only for Transfer Mode = Use specific D Channel Mode Or Try specific D Channel Mode, fall back to B Channel Select the D channel mode in which your device tries to transfer the IP address.
+Possible values: • LLC (default value): The IP address is transferred in the "LLC information elements" of the D channel. • SUBADDR: The IP address is transferred in the subaddress "in- formation elements" of the D channel. • LLC and SUBADDR: The IP address is transferred in both the "LLC" and "subaddress information elements".

-14.1.2 Phase-1 Profiles
+17.1.2 Phase-1 Profiles